 “Osteoarthritis and some cases of other types of arthritis (such as rheumatoid arthritis) are helped by taking a combination of EPA and virgin evening primrose oil.
 The EPA helps restore the functioning of the synovial fluid of the joints, while a particularly important helpful component of virgin evening primrose oil is the family of triterpenes (which help relieve the pain associated with arthritis).

-“A suitable starting dose for arthritis would be eg. 4 Vegepa and 4 OmegaFlex capsules daily, depending on the severity of the joint problems.”
+“A suitable starting dose for arthritis would be eg. 4 Vegepa and 4 OmegaFlex or Omegaflex DUO capsules daily, depending on the severity of the joint or bone problems.”

 Vegepa contains ultra-pure EPA.

 In “Chronic Fatigue Syndrome – A Natural Way to Treat ME”, Professor Puri writes:

 “EPA is converted into natural sleep mediators.
 After a few days to a few weeks of taking pure EPA (without DHA), even people who do not suffer from chronic fatigue syndrome find that they experience sleep that is much deeper and much more refreshing than they might be used to.”
 Vegepa contains pure EPA (with no DHA).